The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 This wash will not scratch your car or damage it in any way.
 Furthermore, you can use it on a variety of surfaces, including chrome and plastic trims that go around your vehicle.
 It won’t even damage cars with a clear coat finish, nor will it scratch those with a glossy finish.

-- The product has a great quality-price ratio; it gives fantastic results for a reasonable price
+- Pros: Easy to use, just spray and wipe off.
+Pleasant citrus scent.
+The product has a great quality-price ratio; it gives fantastic results for a reasonable price.

-- Best to clean in a shaded area to prevent streaks
+- Cons: Not great for super dirty vehicles., Best to clean in a shaded area to prevent streaks.

 The Chemical Guys EcoSmart is a unique formula that will allow you to remove dirt and grime from just about any surface on your car.